shakeel-faiz/FF/006/Jan15/Extract text from PDF File using Python.md

-## Extract text from PDF File using Python
+## Extract Text from PDF File Using Python

 In this article, we will let you know how to extract text from PDF file using Python.